molgenis/systemsgenetics/genotype-aligner/README.md

 ### Using SHAPEIT2 output

 The output format of SHAPEIT2 is documented on their website: http://www.shapeit.fr/pages/m02_formats/hapssample.html.
 However the actual output does not contain the chromosome on this column. `--forceChr` option forces the input data chromosome to the specified value.
 Note this is only valid if all variants are present on this chromosome.
 This feature is currently only implemented for the input data and not the reference data.
-Feel free to raise an issue on our github project to request this.
+Feel free to raise a [new issue](https://github.com/molgenis/systemsgenetics/issues/new) on our github project to request this.

 Typical usage scenarios
 ----------------